pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 MyClass obj;    // Direct initialization.
 MyClass obj2{}; // Uniform initialization (preferred).

-MyClass obj3();  // Illegal: the compiler thinks we are declaring a function.
+MyClass obj3();  // Illegal: the compiler believes we are declaring a function.
 ```

 ---